circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 - **Orbs**: Rather than proprietary integrations, CircleCI offers [orbs]({{ site.baseurl }}/2.0/orb-intro/), which are reusable, templated configuration.
 On top of connecting to services and tools, orbs can be used to standardize and templatize configuration for your team and organization as well.
 [Visit the registry](https://circleci.com/developer/orbs).

 ## Configuration files
+{: #configuration-files }

 Both Travis CI and CircleCI make use of a _configuration file_ to define your workflows and jobs.
 The only difference is that your CircleCI configuration will live in `.circleci/config.yml` at the root of your repository.